usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.16.2 Clear Floor Space

-Clear floor space for water closets not in stalls shall comply with <a href="91standards_figures/fig28.htm" title="Fig. 28">Fig.  28</a>.
+Clear floor space for water closets not in stalls shall comply with [Fig. 28](#figure28).
 Clear floor space may be arranged to allow either a left-handed or right-handed approach.

+{% figure Figure 28 %}
+{% asset design-standards/fig_28_clear_floor_space_water_closets.gif alt="figure 28" %}
+{% figcaption %}
+<strong>Clear Floor Space at Water Closets.</strong>
+[Note: Figure 28 applies to water closets not installed in toilet stalls.
+Figure 30 covers toilet stalls.]
+For a side or forward approach, the water closet must be located along the back wall and the centerline of the water closet must be 18 inches (455 mm) from the side wall with the side grab bar.
+For a forward approach/transfer, when a lavatory is installed beside the water closet, there must be a clear floor space at the water closet that is a minimum 48 inches (1220 mm) in width (parallel to the back wall) and a minimum of 66 inches (1675 mm) in length.
+An accessible lavatory may overlap the clear floor space at the back wall as long as a minimum 18 inches (455 mm) clearance is maintained between the centerline of the water closet and the nearest edge of the lavatory.
+Grab bars are provided on the side and back wall ([see figure 29](#figure29)).
+For a side approach/transfer, when a lavatory is installed beside the water closet, there must be a clear floor space at the water closet that is a minimum of 48 inches (1220 mm) in width (parallel to the back wall) and a minimum of 56 inches (1420 mm) in length.
+An accessible lavatory may overlap the clear floor space at the back wall as along as a minimum 18 inches (455 mm) clearance is maintained between the centerline of the water closet and the nearest edge of the lavatory.
+Grab bars are provided on the side and back wall ([see figure 29](#figure29)).
+For a forward and side approach or for a lateral transfer, there must be a clear floor space at the water closet that is a minimum of 60 inches (1525 mm) in width (parallel to the back wall) and a minimum of 56 inches (1420 mm) in length.
+There must be a clear floor space of 42 inches (1066 mm) minimum from the centerline of the water closet to the nearest obstruction/wall.
+A lavatory may not overlap this clear space.
+Grab bars are provided on the side and back wall ([see figure 29](#figure29)).
+{% endfigcaption %}
+{% endfigure %}

 #### 4.16.3* Height

-The height of water closets shall be 17 in to 19 in (430 mm to 485 mm), measured to the top of the toilet seat (see <a href="91standards_figures/fig29b.htm" title="Fig. 29(b)">Fig. 29(b)</a>).
+The height of water closets shall be 17 in to 19 in (430 mm to 485 mm), measured to the top of the toilet seat (see [Fig. 29(b)](#figure29b)).
 Seats shall not be sprung to return to a lifted position.

+{% figure Figure 29b %}
+{% asset design-standards/fig_29b_sidewall.gif alt="figure 29b" %}
+{% figcaption %}
+<strong> Side Wall.</strong> A 42 inches (1065 mm) minimum length grab bar is required on the side wall, spaced a maximum of 12 inches (305 mm) from the back wall and extending a minimum of 54 inches (1370 mm) from the back wall at a height of 33-36 inches (840-915 mm).
+The toilet paper dispenser shall be mounted below the grab bar at a minimum height of 19 inches (485 mm).
+The height of the toilet seat shall be 17 to 19 inches (430 - 485 mm) above the finished floor.
+{% endfigcaption %}
+{% endfigure %}

 #### 4.16.4* Grab Bars

-Grab bars for water closets not located in stalls shall comply with 4.26 and <a href="91standards_figures/fig29.htm" title="Fig. 29.">Fig. 29</a>.
+Grab bars for water closets not located in stalls shall comply with 4.26 and [Fig. 29](#figure29).
 The grab bar behind the water closet shall be 36 in (915 mm) minimum.

+{% figure Figure 29 %}
+{% asset design-standards/fig_29_grab_bars.gif alt="figure 29" %}
+{% figcaption %}
+<strong>Grab Bars at Water Closets.</strong>
+{% endfigcaption %}
+{% endfigure %}

 #### 4.16.5* Flush Controls